RoadToStark/standards/Code/PHP Coding Standards.md

 **Spaces, Linebreaks and Indentation**

-  - Use two spaces for indentation.
+  - Use 4 spaces for indentation.
 Don't use tab literal characters.
   - Use Unix linebreaks ("`\n`"), not MSDOS ("`\r\n`") or OS9 ("`\r`").
   - Use K&R style braces and spacing.
   - Put a space after control keywords like `if` and `for`.